Begin estate planning early and review your plan regularly

 For example, while the Tax Cuts and Jobs Act, signed into law in December of 2017, doesn't repeal the estate tax as was originally proposed, it still impacts estate planning.

 The estate tax rate remains at 40%.
-The estate tax exemption is annually indexed for inflation and increased to $5.49 million for 2017.
 Under the TCJA, the exemption base amount doubles from $5 million to $10 million, and the inflation adjusted amount for 2018 is $11.18 million.
 (See the Chart “Transfer tax exemptions and rates.”)

 Be aware that although the doubled amount will continue to be adjusted annually for inflation, it expires after 2025.
 Without further legislation, the estate tax exemption will return to an inflation-adjusted $5 million in 2026.